yeehaa123/elab/CHAT/lab.md

 other universities, civic movements, and companies by creating a space situated between the involved actors.
 The “living lab” we propose shows how this can lead to innovation.
-The challenge to be addressed is forming a community both on and offline whose participants to engage with a platform over a longer period of time and actively contribute to sustainable projects.
-The Lab as Interface project addresses this challenge by designing and producing an offline living lab as interface between digital and analogue world.
+The challenge to be addressed is forming a community both on and offline whose participants are to engage with a platform over a longer period of time and to actively contribute to sustainable projects.
+The Lab as Interface project addresses this challenge by designing and producing an offline living lab as interface between digital and analogue worlds.

 ### How this research contributes to the humanities, and to ‘digital humanities’